 One little gadget that can help you make a healthy change is a pedometer.
 It is a device you can use to help keep track of the walking you do each day.
 Here are a few pedometer basics that you may be interested in learning.

 What does a pedometer do?

-It counts your steps to help you figure out how much activity you get and how you can increase it.
-A commonly recommended goal for healthy adults whose doctors have recommended that they engage in normal levels of physical activity is 10,000 steps a day.
+It helps count your steps to help you figure out how much activity you get and how you can increase it.
+A reasonable goal for healthy adults whose doctors have recommended that they engage in normal levels of physical activity is 10,000 steps a day.

 How do I wear it?

-The pedometer—about the size of a pager—should be between your navel and your hip above your kneecap in a vertical position so it can record the movement of your hips.
+The pedometer—about the size of a cell phone—should be on your belt or waistband in line with your knee in an upright position so it can record your movement.
 It should not move while you walk; a loose waistband can affect your pedometer’s accuracy.
 Wear it at your waist, but don’t slip it into a pocket or it may not work properly.

 How much do pedometers cost?

 They may cost between $10 and $50, depending on the features.
 A basic model may fit your needs.
 Pedometers are best at counting steps—they’re not as good at measuring distance and most don’t count calories.
 Some newer devices can estimate the time you spend walking at a moderate pace.

 How do I know if my pedometer is correct?

 To test your pedometer, put it on and walk 20 steps at your normal pace.
 It should read between 18 and 22 steps.
 If you have any trouble, the manufacturer may be able to help you.
 The phone number should be on the package, or try visiting the company Web site.